Version 3.0, November 2009

 This is the personal web site of Ian Sharpe, a software developer and writer based in Bath, United Kingdom.

-Before taking up software development full time, I had a career in computer magazine publishing.
-My obsession with programming accidentally took me into magazines in 1986 and I worked in the industry for 16 years.
-Some visitors may remember me from titles such as PC Plus, PC Answers, PC Today and CPC Computing.
+Before taking up software development full-time I had a career in computer magazine publishing.
+A hobbyist obsession with programming diverted me into magazines from an even earlier career in railway civil engineering.
+That was in 1986 and for the next 16 years I was a writer and editor on high-profile titles.
+Some visitors may remember me from publications of yore such as PC Plus, PC Answers, PC Today and CPC Computing.